sematic-ai/sematic/docs/deploy.md

 * `SEMATIC_AUTHORIZED_EMAIL_DOMAIN` denies access to users whose email is not of said domain.

+### SSL

+If you have an SLL certificate for the domain on which you are deploying Sematic, you can pass it to the server container with the `CERTIFICATE` and `PRIVATE_KEY` environment variables when calling `docker run`.

+Make sure that the certificate and private key files are accessible within the container (e.g. place them in the `~/.sematic` directory).

 ### Run pipelines against the deployed API